 Over the centuries, St Martin’s has undergone extensive extensions, restorations and rebuilds.
 Today the building is predominately of the Victorian and Arts and Crafts eras following a series of restorations by distinguished architects and glaziers during the latter half of the 19th century.
 In 1927 St Martin’s was dedicated as Leicester’s Cathedral when the Diocese of Leicester was recreated, over a thousand year after the last Saxon bishop of Leicester fled from the invading Danes in the late 9th century.

 Today the Cathedral remains embedded in the public, economic, cultural and religious life of the city and county, and famously houses the tomb of King Richard III.

-The project will restore the building, making it sustainable for future generations, and will build a new Heritage Learning Centre on the approximate footprint of the 1930s Song School, preserving the open space of the Cathedral Gardens.
-The Heritage Learning Centre will provide a new Orientation/Exhibition Gallery as well as hospitality and learning spaces, WCs, offices and storage.
+The project will restore the building, making it sustainable for future generations, and will build a new Heritage and Learning Centre on the approximate footprint of the 1930s Song School, preserving the open space of the Cathedral Gardens.
+The Heritage Learning Centre will provide a new Orientation/Exhibition Gallery as well as hospitality and learning spaces, toilets, offices and storage.

 This work will protect the historic setting of the Cathedral, enabling a full and more dynamic interpretation of its heritage, archaeology and architecture, and will free up physical space so that it can function as a cultural venue without compromising the sacred spaces.

 University of Leicester Archaeological Services (ULAS) are the archaeological contractors for Leicester Cathedral Revealed.
 We will be providing regular updates about our archaeological investigations which can be followed via our blog (below) and on our social media channels.